 The Law Society is the biggest organisation overseeing the work of personal injury lawyers in England and Wales (there are separate organisations for Scotland and Northern Ireland).
 The Law Society only provides accreditation to lawyers who uphold high standards of service and care.

 The presence of either of these two logos show that the injury lawyers in question have been accredited by The Law Society and provide an excellent service in their chosen field.

 The Association of Personal Injury Lawyers (APIL) is a not-for-profit organisation which has been fighting for the rights of injured people for over 25 years.
-They’re a smaller organisation than The Law Society, but their lawyer members only practice personal injury law, and have a strict code of conduct to follow.
+They’re a smaller organisation than The Law Society, but their lawyer members only practice personal injury law, and must follow a strict code of conduct.

-APIL’s accreditation scheme rewards injury solicitors who can demonstrate their expertise in personal injury law, so accredited lawyers should provide an excellent service.
+APIL’s accreditation scheme recognises injury solicitors who can demonstrate their expertise in personal injury law, so accredited lawyers should provide an excellent service.

-Your injury lawyer is there to guide you through the process of making a claim, and to get you the support you need during a very difficult time in your life.
-They’ll be happy to answer any questions you might have, but will never pressure you into starting your claim.
+Your injury lawyer is there to guide you through the process of making a claim, and to provide the support you need during a very difficult time in your life.
+They’ll be happy to answer any questions you might have but will never pressure you into starting a claim.

 To get the best possible understanding of how they can help, they’ll need to ask you some questions about your accident and injury.
 Once your solicitor is confident they can help, they’ll then: